15 Historical Romance Books You Love To Read

 9. Bringing Down the Duke (A League of Extraordinary Women)

 This book takes place at a historical time as a setting.
 The main character, Annabelle Archer, acquires a scholarship to study at Oxford.
 However, some stipulations with the scholarship funded by the Women’s Suffrage Society.
-She can only go to Oxford at the whim of her very frustrating family that she’s under the care of since her father has passed away.
-They said, if you make any trouble, we’re going to make you come home, and you’re going to be a spinster governess to your cousins.
+She can only go to Oxford at the whim of her very frustrating family, whom she’s been under the care of since her father passed away.
+They said, if you make any trouble, we’ll make you come home, and you’ll be a spinster governess to your cousins.

-This is a highly entertaining story of wits between two exciting and individual characters finding each other and falling in love.
-I love the setting 1879 in England and the women’s suffrage element.
-It has an interesting historical lens, and there are going to be multiple books in this League of Extraordinary Women series.
-You will like this romance story of two characters that hate each other but love each other at their core.
+This is a highly entertaining story of wits between two exciting individual characters finding each other and falling in love.
+I love the setting of 1879 in England and the women’s suffrage element.
+It has an interesting historical lens, and multiple books will be in this League of Extraordinary Women series.
+You will like this romance story of two characters who hate each other but love each other at their core.

 Bringing Down the Duke